SamR1/eCiGee/README.md

 # eCiGee
 an open-source ECG/activity tracker

-Based on BITalin Python API :
+Based on BITalin Python API (working with Python 2.7):
 https://github.com/BITalinoWorld/python-api

 Using BioSPPy to process data from HeartBIT board :